sohaibafifi/dotfiles/README.markdown

     $ cd
     $ git clone git://github.com/tejr/dotfiles.git .dotfiles

-There's an installation script, but it hoses your existing files, so don't run it without reading it first.
+There's an installation script, but it's pretty bare-bones and might delete files you already have in place, so don't run it without reading it first.
 You'll also need to have a recent enough version of Git to support [submodules][1].

     $ .dotfiles/install